evait-security/envizon/README.md

 #### Arch Linux

-If you use Arch Linux, there is now a `PKGBUILD` available in the AUR, as well as in the `/PKGBUILD`-directory, including a simple script to generate the database and database user.
+If you use Arch Linux, there is now a `PKGBUILD` available in the AUR, as well as in the `/PKGBUILD`-directory, also including a simple script to generate the database and database user.
-Currently it uses bundler to install the required Ruby Gems in `/usr/share/envizon`, as many Ruby packages are not available in the AUR or the upstream repos.
+Currently it uses bundler to install the required Ruby Gems in `/opt/envizon`, as many Ruby packages are not available in the AUR or the upstream repos.
 We might improve this situation soon by providing our own, internally used Arch repository.

 #### Manually